This post may contain affiliate links. Please read our disclosure policy.

 Back to the Brussels Sprouts!
 I may never try another Brussels sprouts recipe again.

-3 medium leeks, white and light-green parts only, cut into ½ inch thick rounds, rings separated and washed well but not dried
+- Cut off the white and light-green parts only.
+Reserve the dark green stems for stocks.
+Cut into ½ inch thick rounds, rings separated and washed well but not dried.

 Cook the Brussels sprouts:

-Add about ¼ cup water and cover with a lid, slightly ajar, or aluminum foil with a small gap to allow steam to escape.
-Cook for 6-8 minutes on medium-low (you will want to adjust this initial steaming time based on the size of your sprouts).
+- Add about ¼ cup water and cover with a lid, slightly ajar, or aluminum foil with a small gap to allow steam to escape.
+Cook for 8 minutes on medium-low.
 You should hear the water sizzling.